Describing Quasi-Graphic Matroids: Examples

 \section{Examples}

-Examples of quasi-graphic matroids that are neither frame nor lifted-graphic are not so easy to come by.
+Examples of quasi-graphic matroids that are neither frame nor lifted-graphic do not, perhaps, easily spring to mind.
 Example \ref{ex:bicircularK_n} below is a non-example which may provide some intuition for why this may be.

 \begin{example} The bracelet graph of $(K_n, \emptyset)$ is connected, so every bracelet function $\chi$ for $(K_n, \emptyset)$ is constant.
 Hence if $M = M(K_n, \emptyset, \chi)$ then $M$ is either the lift matroid $L(K_n,\emptyset)$ or frame matroid $F(K_n,\emptyset)$. \end{example}